saengu/dotfiles/config/nvim/README.md

 paste from system clipboard normal mode `<Space>p`, insert mode use system keymap `<C-v>`. copy to system clipboard normal mode `<Space>y`

+the substitude command `s` not work as it conflicts with `mini.surround` and disabled in `mini.surround` config.

 ## Telescope

 When picker is opened, press <C-/> to show which-key style keymap window.